Suet-Ying Lam

 About Me

 Hi!
 My name is Suet-Ying Lam.
-I am currently a fourth-year PhD student at the Department of Linguistics, University of Massachusetts Amherst.
+I am currently a PhD candidate at the Department of Linguistics, University of Massachusetts Amherst.

 Before that, I got my BA in Linguistics and Computer Science at the University of Hong Kong (HKU).
 At HKU, I worked with Dr. Heeju Hwang at HKU Language Processing Lab.